nsqio/nsq/_includes/intro.md

 ### Introduction

-**NSQ** is a realtime message processing system designed to operate at bitly's scale, handling billions of messages per day.
+**NSQ** is a realtime distributed messaging platform designed to operate at bitly's scale, handling billions of messages per day (current peak of 90k+ messages per second).

 It promotes *distributed* and *decentralized* topologies without single points of failure, enabling fault tolerance and high availability coupled with a reliable message delivery